 Why This Salad Works

 Spicy arugula offers a nutritious, green base.
-Fresh ginger in the salad dressing balances the sweetness of the caramelized sweet potatoes.
+Fresh ginger in the salad dressing balances the sweetness of the caramelized, roasted sweet potatoes.
 I’ve been obsessed with wild rice in salads lately, since it offers such a great, chewy-tender texture and nutty flavor.

 Crumbled feta, green onion and dried cranberries round it out to create a bold, beautiful fall and winter salad.
 This is a meal-in-a-bowl situation.